kindelia/Kindelia/WHITEBOOK.md

 measure execution costs.
 Because of that, contracts are compiled to an intermediate language, Plutus, and interpreted on-chain.
 This is much less efficient than compiling, and ultimately means that Cardano fees can't be much cheaper than Ethereum's under the same load.
-Kindelia's HVM is as efficient as GHC, while having negligible compilation times, and measurable execution costs, letting users run Haskell-like languages with GHC-like efficiency.
+K-Chan's HVM is as efficient as GHC, while having negligible compilation times, and measurable execution costs, letting users run Haskell-like languages with GHC-like efficiency.